TahaCoder43/mutawwir-blog/README.md

 don't show duplicate content
-link your website's pages, so your website gets indexed using varying words, is better maybe setup hosting already, to test structured data
+link your website's pages, so your website gets indexed using varying words, is better

+### When to use article, section, div
+Would the content would make sense on its own in a feed reader?
+If so use <article>
+Is the content related?
+If so use <section>
+Finally if there’s no semantic relationship use <div>
+maybe setup hosting already, to test structured data

 # Background